Package 'RMallow'

 head(elect)

-The Expectation step of the EM algorithm.
+E-Step of the EM algorithm

 Description